 Besides being a World Heritage Site as an extension of the Côa Valley, Siega Verde (Ciudad Rodrigo, Spain) possesses more than 90 outcrops with rock art motifs from the Paleolithic period.
 The two sites collaborate closely in various fields, namely in research projects.
 Siega Verde also offers guided tours to the general public, departing from an interpretation center located at the site.

 Visit the Côa Museum and Park together with Siega Verde, Museu da Casa Grande de Freixo de Numão, Quinta da Ervamoira and Serralves + Museu do Douro to benefit from discount prices.

 Other places of interest in the region include winemaking estates.
 Quinta da Ervamoira within the boundaries of the Archaeological Park houses a Site Museum on the region’s history and its ancient customs, including the production of Port and Douro wines, certainly another of the riches of this region.

-Although the Côa contains the largest concentration of Paleolithic open-air rock art known in the world, other sites with rock art from the same period exist in the vicinity, although smaller in size, such as in the Sabor and Tua River valleys, or the Águeda, in the aforementioned case of Siega Verde Archaeological Zone.
+If the Côa contains the largest concentration of Paleolithic open-air rock art known in the world, other, smaller, sites with rock art from the same period exist in the vicinities.
+Among these are sites located in the Sabor, Tua and Águeda Rivers.